How to Decorate Spring Decor with Beautiful Vintage Style

 For our buffet, this architectural salvage piece, with its’ perfectly chippy, blue-gray patina, was my inspiration!
 I love this color so much and how it blends in with my gray rabbit, large sign from The Little Bird, French basket, and fiddle leaf plant!

 Special Treat for You Today!

 I want you to click on over to my friend Jen from Midwest Life and Style.
 You’re going to love the traditional style of Jen’s home, simple styling, and vintage elements she uses too!
-Make sure to leave a comment and let her know how much she inspired you!
+Make sure to leave a comment and let her know how much she inspired you with her spring decor!
 I know you’ll love her home!

 Enjoy!
 And Happy Spring!